flyteorg/flytesnacks/docs/getting_started/quickstart_guide.md

 (getting_started_quickstart_guide)=
 # Quickstart guide

-In this guide, you will create and run a Flyte workflow to generate the output “Hello, World!”.
+In this guide, you will create and run a Flyte workflow in a local Python environment to generate the output "Hello, World!"

 ## Prerequisites